 - C.78 To maintain inventories and record an adequate description of furniture, fittings, equipment, plant and machinery above £5,000 in value. - C.79 To carry out an annual check of all items on the inventory in order to verify location, and to review condition.
-Any deficiency or surplus shall be reported to the Chief Finance Officer who shall decide whether a report to the Business and Transformation Scrutiny Panel is required. - C.80 Attractive and portable items such as computers, cameras and video recorders should be identified with security markings as belonging to the Council. - C.81 No item shall be removed from Council premises otherwise than in the normal course of business, and may not be used otherwise than for Council purposes.
-In any event all such removals must be authorised in writing by the relevant Director, who will be responsible for ensuring notification to and compliance with the Chief Finance Officer requirements for insurance purposes.
+Any deficiency or surplus shall be reported to the Corporate Director of Finance and Resources who shall decide whether a report to the Business and Transformation Scrutiny Panel is required. - C.80 Attractive and portable items such as computers, cameras and video recorders should be identified with security markings as belonging to the Council. - C.81 No item shall be removed from Council premises otherwise than in the normal course of business, and may not be used otherwise than for Council purposes.
+In any event all such removals must be authorised in writing by the relevant Director, who will be responsible for ensuring notification to and compliance with the Corporate Director of Finance and Resources requirements for insurance purposes.